Planning a road trip? There's more to it than looking at a map. Here are the rules and regulations you need to know about driving in Norway.

-I know from the Life in Norway inbox that many of our readers are planning a road trip in Norway.
-With some of the world's most scenic routes to explore, that's no surprise!
+I know from the Life in Norway inbox that many of our readers are planning a road trip in Norway—and with some of the world’s most scenic routes to explore, it’s easy to see why!

-However, if you intend to drive in Norway, it is your responsibility to thoroughly research and understand all of the traffic laws.
-Ignorance of these laws is not an acceptable excuse if you break them.
+However, if you plan to drive in Norway, it’s essential to research and understand the country’s traffic laws in advance.
+Not knowing the rules won’t be accepted as an excuse if you break them.

 Table of Contents

-Statens vegvesen (The Norwegian Public Roads Administration) is the body responsible for most aspects of driving in Norway.
+The Norwegian Public Roads Administration (Statens vegvesen) is responsible for nearly all aspects of road transport in Norway.

-They oversee the planning, construction and operation of the national and county road networks, and the administration of vehicle inspection and requirements, and driver training and licensing.
+This includes the planning, construction, and maintenance of national and county road networks, as well as vehicle inspections, technical requirements, driver training, and licensing.

 The answer to the question “Is my driving license valid in Norway?” depends on the country that issued the license.